auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ```

 ::: note
-The router uses the <a href="https://github.com/gin-contrib/sessions" target="_blank">github.com/gin-contrib/sessions</a> middleware to manage
+The router uses the <a href="https://github.com/gin-contrib/sessions" target="_blank" rel="noreferrer">github.com/gin-contrib/sessions</a> middleware to manage
 our cookie based sessions.
 :::